Diabetes Mellitus Type 2 In Adults

 Alcohol affects your blood sugar level and can make it harder to manage your diabetes.
 Women should limit alcohol to 1 drink a day.
 Men should limit alcohol to 2 drinks a day.
 A drink of alcohol is 12 ounces of beer, 5 ounces of wine, or 1½ ounces of liquor.

-Exercise can help keep your blood sugar level steady, decrease your risk of heart disease, and help you lose weight.
+Exercise can help keep your blood sugar level steady, decrease your risk of heart disease, and help manage your weight.
 Exercise for at least 30 minutes, 5 days a week.
-Include muscle strengthening activities 2 days each week, such as push-ups, sit-ups, and lifting weights.
-Work with your primary healthcare provider to plan the best exercise program for you.
-You may need to eat a carbohydrate snack before, during, or after you exercise.
+Include muscle strengthening activities 2 days each week.
+Work with your primary healthcare provider to create an exercise plan.
 If your blood sugar level is less than 100 mg/dL, have a carbohydrate snack before exercise.
 Examples are 4 to 6 crackers, ½ banana, 8 ounces (1 cup) of milk, or 4 ounces (½ cup) of juice.

-Diabetes increases your risk of serious illness if you get the flu or pneumonia.
+Diabetes increases your risk of serious illness if you get the flu, pneumonia, or hepatitis.
 Ask your primary healthcare provider if you should get a flu, pneumonia, or hepatitis B vaccine, and when to get the vaccine.

 Contact your primary healthcare provider if: